-To plant a memorial tree in honor of George A. Renno, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of George A. Renno, please visit our Heartfelt Sympathies Store.

 George A. Renno, 72, of Souderton, Montgomery Co., formerly of Kellerville, passed away at 3:00 AM, Sunday, March 15, 2020 at Norriton Square Nursing and Rehabilitation Center in Norristown.